Molly Grace9-Minute Read

 Natural light can do a great deal to heat your home naturally.
 On sunny winter days, keep your curtains and other window treatments open to allow the heat from the sun to warm your home.

 On hot summer nights, sleep with the window open to take advantage of cool nighttime breezes instead of turning on the A/C.

 Conversely, curtains can be a great tool in keeping nature out and your energy use down.
 Once the sun sets in the winter, closing thick curtains can help to insulate windows against the cold.
 Likewise, keeping curtains shut on a sunny summer day can keep your home cool.

 Small changes in your water use, such as turning off the faucet while brushing your teeth or taking shorter showers, can make a big difference in your overall water usage.

-Switching to low-flow fixtures, such as low-flow showerheads and low-flow toilets, can also help.
-Though you may scoff at the idea of installing any low-flow components, today’s low-flow fixtures don’t sacrifice water pressure for efficient use of water.
+Switching to low-flow versions of fixtures – such as showerheads and toilets – can also help.
+Though you may scoff at the idea of installing any such components, today’s low-flow fixtures don’t sacrifice water pressure for efficient use of water.